trusona/trusona-mobile-sdk-android/README.md

     @NonNull
     @Override
     public Integer fragmentContainerId() {
-   	     // todo: return the ID of the fragment container; definitely not zero return 0;
+   	    // todo: return the ID of the ViewGroup in which the SDK will attempt to load the Driver
+        // License scanner.
+This ID must be present in the layout of the Fragment that's passed
+        // in as a parameter to the upgradeToExecutive method, and the Fragment must have been
+        // brought into the foreground and ready to host the Driver License scanner.
+        // i.e.: R.id.my_fragment_container.
+   	     return 0;
     }